Ved0019/stablecoin-compliance-engine/README.md

 How to Solve It: Implement hybrid semantic caching
 .
 Cache embedding-based inputs for standard compliance lookups and repeat corridors, bypassing the LLM entirely for known transactions to recover massive cost-efficienc

+Throughput Collapse and Timeout Truncation at Scale While highly complex agent architectures (such as reflexive loops) work beautifully in low-volume testing, they behave unpredictably under heavy enterprise loads
+.
+The Problem: Benchmark data shows that while reflexive agent systems achieve the highest accuracy at low volumes, their performance degrades rapidly beyond 25,000 documents per day
+.
+Under peak load, the queuing delays caused by multi-turn agent conversations result in system timeouts .
+When these timeouts truncate the correction loops, the accuracy of the entire system collapses .
+How to Solve It: Build your architecture to support dynamic scale-resilient fallbacks .
+If your transaction queue begins to backup, have the orchestrator dynamically shift from a heavy reflexive pattern to a more scale-resilient, deterministic sequential pipeline to preserve processing throughput
+Agent Coordination Failures and "Overthinking" Loops As you add specialized agents to handle different compliance jurisdictions, the complexity of inter-agent communication increases
+.
+The Problem: Studies show that agent coordination failures (such as message corruption, deadlocks, and conflicting assumptions) are a primary reason multi-agent systems fail
+.
+Furthermore, if your engine uses a reflexive self-correction architecture to refine low-confidence routing routes, it can experience "oscillating ambiguity resolution"—where the AI gets trapped in an infinite loop, overthinking and bouncing between different interpretations of a complex regulatory mandate
+.
+How to Solve It: Place strict limits (maximum of 2 to 3 iterations) on self-correction loops .
+If the model fails to reach a confident decision within these bounds, the system must trigger a deterministic fallback to route the transaction to a human operations dashboard
+.

 ```